 - Growth and Income

-If your risk tolerance is high, the first 3 choices are appropriate.
-If you can’t stand the roller-coaster rides, numbers 4 and 5 are probably more suitable for you.
+If you like taking risks, the first three choices are good.
+If you can’t handle roller coasters, numbers 4 and 5 might be better for you.

-ETFs are similar to mutual funds, but they are different in some ways.
-EFTs are baskets of single stocks designed to be traded on the stock market exchanges.
-You can buy or sell EFTs throughout the day during the trading session just like you buy or sell stocks.
-Mutual fund transactions take place at the end of the day after the market closes.
-Whether you prefer mutual funds or EFTs, it’s important to consider your risk tolerance.
-Most of the 401(k) do not offer ETFs.
+ETFs are like mutual funds, but there are some ways in which they are different.
+EFTs are groups of single stocks that can be traded on the exchanges of the stock market.
+During the trading session, you can buy or sell EFTs just like you would buy or sell stocks.
+When the market closes at the end of the day, that’s when mutual fund transactions happen.
+Whether you like mutual funds or EFTs, you should think about how much risk you are willing to take.
+Most 401(k) plans don’t have ETFs.

 Certificates of Deposit